ydsouzaSchool/labreport2/README.md

 Method(s) Called: handleRequest, processRequest Relevant Arguments:
-Socket clientSocket in handleRequest
+`Socket clientSocket` in `handleRequest`
-String request in processRequest
+`String request` in `processRequest`
 Values and Changes:
-We are changing the chatHistory string, because we are adding the new string that the user adds as a query
+We are changing the `chatHistory` string, because we are adding the new string that the user adds as a query

 ![Image](/image4.png)

 Method(s) Called: handleRequest, processRequest Relevant Arguments:
-Socket clientSocket in handleRequest
+`Socket clientSocket` in `handleRequest1`
-String request in processRequest
+`String request` in `processRequest`
 Values and Changes:
-Chathistory string is onc e again updated based on the parameters from the request query.
+`Chathistory` string is onc e again updated based on the parameters from the request query.